Our purpose, who we are, how we’re funded, where we’re going.

 Initially PhysiosOnline focused on promoting internet-based healthcare, but as the months have passed we have expanded our goals and purpose.
-We now also aim to improve the public’s awareness of physiotherapists’ value and role in society, in addition to raising funds to help alleviate suffering further afield.
+We now focus mainly on improving the public’s awareness of physiotherapists’ value and role in society, in addition to raising funds to help alleviate suffering further afield.

 Currently the minimum monthly contribution in order to be listed on the PhysiosOnline website is £8 per month, which allows members to be listed in our referral network.
-Each member gets their own individual page on PhysiosOnline which they can use to promote their clinic, without having to pay for a website.
+Each member gets their own individual page on PhysiosOnline which they can use to promote their clinic.

 Some members contribute more than this to the collective by paying more via patreon.
 Others are particularly engaged and helpful at promoting our project to the wider public.
-In general the more an individual member puts into the project – either money, time or effort – the more they are likely to get out of it
+In general the more an individual member puts into the project – engagement, time or effort – the more they are likely to get out of it.

 Running the project requires significant time and effort.
 Instead of accepting payment from members, Evie & Christine have elected to donate 50% of all membership contributions and any other funding to GiveWell.org’s Maximum Impact Fund.
 This arrangement serves as motivation for them to continue devoting time and energy to PhysiosOnline.
 The remaining 50% is used to cover website costs and to advertise the site on google and social media.